Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Introduction

 Parallel developments in the phenomenological sector culminated in partial two-loop electroweak predictions for key observables.
-In Refs.~\citep{Dubovyk1} and \citep{Freitas1a} produced the full set of fermionic and bosonic two-loop corrections to Z-boson observables, while \citep{Erler} addressed hadronic effects in M{\o}ller scattering at NNLO.
+In Refs.~\citep{Dubovyk1} and \citep{Freitas1a}, the full set of fermionic and bosonic two-loop corrections to Z-boson observables was produced, while \citep{Erler} addressed hadronic effects in M{\o}ller scattering at NNLO.
 More recently, \citep{Schw} achieved the analytic evaluation of electroweak double-box integrals relevant for M{\o}ller processes.
+Other important developments can be found in Refs. \citep{Freitas1}-\citep{FeyC3}.